BurgundyIsAPublicEnemy/EPIDEMIUM-Season-3/README.md

 Please use Google Colab with a GPU accelerator to ensure best performance.
 Untested on everything else, especially M1 Macs

+## Documentation
+Our documentation can be found on the Wiki tab.
+For whatever reason you can't find it, it's here: https://github.com/BurgundyIsAPublicEnemy/EPIDEMIUM-Season-3/wiki

+We have released a lot of our visualizations and work such as mirrors of the data (used by other teams so we know it works): https://drive.google.com/drive/folders/1NlIszuJ3uWtWK-OJsQjevB1okv6AFV5E?usp=sharing

+Here you can find our thoughts, deep dive sessions and paper reviews etc. but all the structured stuff is in the wiki.

 # Contribution Guide

 Orlian is an open source project and is for everyone.
 Even beginners.